hugeblank/Shatter/README.md

-  os.pullEvent("shatter_handler") -- wait for the handler to load _G.glasses = shatter.getTerm() -- get the terminal object, and put it in the global scope (for alpha setting in the shell) term.redirect(glasses) -- redirect to overlay glass.setAlpha(colors.black, .4) -- set the alpha value of the black color to .4, for visibility. term.clear() -- apply the alpha value change shell.run("shell") -- run the shell end,
+  os.pullEvent("shatter_handler") -- wait for the handler to load _G.glasses = shatter.getTerm() -- get the terminal object, and put it in the global scope (for alpha setting in the shell) term.redirect(glasses) -- redirect to overlay glasses.setAlpha(colors.black, .4) -- set the alpha value of the black color to .4, for visibility. term.clear() -- apply the alpha value change shell.run("shell") -- run the shell end,